-[Mark A. Drumbl is the Class of 1975 Alumni Professor of Law and Director of the Transnational Law Institute at Washington and Lee University School of Law.]
+[Mark A. Drumbl is the Class of 1975 Alumni Professor of Law and Director, Transnational Law Institute, Washington & Lee University, and Visiting Scholar, CICJ, VU University Amsterdam.]

-This post is part of our symposium on the latest issue of the Leiden Journal of International Law.
+This post is part of the NYU Journal of International Law and Politics, Vol. 47, No. 4, symposium.
 Other posts in this series can be found in the related posts below.

 Atrocity begins with story-telling.
 Elegies lament unrighted wrongs from ancient battles.
 Fables weave and spin the bravado of national or ethnic superiority.
 The roll, pitch, and yaw of an entire literature ritualizes dehumanization: stories of vermin, poisonous mushrooms in children’s books, bespectacled intellectuals, enemies of the state.
 Then come exhortations to cut the tall trees, to take out the garbage, and to make way for Lebensraum

 .
 The filth is to be scrubbed, the society purified, the landscape cleansed.